 Raise a toast to The Professor!
-Friday, January 3rd In honor of J. R. R. Tolkien’s birthday, fans across the earth (and middle-earth), raise a toast “to The Professor” on January 3rd.
-In addition to that tradition, we at Heroes and Mortals Radio also run a day long Mythic Event featuring music from the many […]
+In honor of J. R. R. Tolkien’s birthday, fans across the earth (and middle-earth), raise a toast “to The Professor” on January 3rd.
+In addition to that tradition, we at Heroes and Mortals Radio also run a day long Mythic Event featuring music from the many films, games and […]

 Celebrate the holidays with stories of the season, fireplace specials, carols, and more from December 21st – 25th!
 Need to air your grievances?
 Do it elsewhere because at Heroes and Mortals Radio, it’s about celebrating the history, myth, music, and festivities of the yule-time holiday season.
 We have a special week-long block of evening holiday […]